 Ophthalmia neonatorum is conjunctivitis occurring to neonates less than 1 month of age, associated with eyelid edema, erythema and purulent discharge from eyes.
-It is one of the most common infections occurring in the first month of life.(1)
+In neonates, it is one of the most common infections.(1)

-Neonatal ocular infections have been largely associated with various perinatal factors.
-Maternal factors include maternal anemia or nutritional deficiency during pregnancy, subclinical infections of the lower female genital tract during birth, premature rupture of membranes in preterm mothers,(2,3) Fetal and neonatal factors include respiratory failure, intrauterine growth retardation, premature birth, neonatal sepsis from, premature rupture of membranes, placental abruption, postpartum sepsis and low birth weight.(2)
+Neonatal conjunctivitis has been associated with various perinatal factors.
+Maternal factors include maternal anemia or nutritional deficiency during pregnancy, subclinical infections of the lower female genital tract during birth, premature rupture of membranes in preterm mothers.^(2,3) Fetal and neonatal factors include respiratory failure, intrauterine growth retardation, premature birth, neonatal sepsis from; premature rupture of membranes, abruptio placentae, postpartum sepsis and low birth weight.(2)

-The most common microorganisms responsible for causing neonatal conjunctivitis are from maternal genitourinary tract (Chlamydia trachomatis and Neisseria gonorrhoeae),(3) skin commensals (Staphylococcus aureus) and maternal gastrointestinal tract (Pseudomonas sp).(4)
+The microorganisms causing neonatal conjunctivitis are from maternal genitourinary tract (Chlamydia trachomatis and Neisseria gonorrhoeae),(3) skin commensals (Staphylococcus aureus) and maternal gastrointestinal tract (Pseudomonas sp).(4)